 Schematically, each town could pool a portion of its reserves in an investment vehicle with the reserves of other town governments and agencies.
 The return on those reserves would be akin to the returns on short-term investment vehicles where reserves are typically held (i.e., relatively low).
-The investment vehicle would lend at below-market rates for affordable development and/or low-income homebuyers, while maintaining a favorable spread against the reserves.
+The investment vehicle would lend at below-market rates for affordable development and/or low-income homebuyers, while maintaining a spread against the reserves that is more favorable than typical spreads.
 The investment vehicle could use that favorable spread as insurance to maintain liquidity for local governments.
-The difficulty of such a project entails reducing risk and maintaining liquidity, such that the investment vehicle complies with requirements for town reserves.
+In the case of a government needing to sell its shares in the vehicle.